His Majesty Must Wait

 His Majesty Must Wait (Swedish: Hans Majestat får vänta) is a 1945 Swedish comedy film directed by Gustaf Edgren and starring Sture Lagerwall, Åke Söderblom and Aino Taube.
 It was shot at the Råsunda Studios in Stockholm.
 The film's sets were designed by the art director Nils Svenwall and Arne Åkermark.

+Plot

+Carl-Johan Stjärna is a Swedish aristocrat and one of the chamberlains at the royal palace in Stockholm.
+He has fallen on seriously hard times and getting by is a struggle.
+Just when his trusted manservant taken his uniform to a pawnshop around the corner and get money, he gets summoned to the castle.
+With the urgent summon and no uniform, things get tricky.